Bobby Layne: "Curse of Bobby Layne"

-In October 2022, Hall of Fame quarterback Peyton Manning - who once lead his Indianapolis Colts to a blowout victory over the Lions in a nationally televised game on Thanksgiving Day in 2004 - dedicated an episode of his ESPN series "Peyton's Places" to the curse and its effects on the Lions.
-Manning placed a bathtub in an endzone at Ford Field and filled it with whiskey (in place of water, owing to Layne's hard drinking) and a cup of salt and performed a chant over it with actor Jeff Daniels in attempt to lift the curse.
-After starting their 2022 season 1–6, the Lions performance notably improved to go 8–2 in their remaining games to end the season with a winning record after the episode aired, prompting speculation that Manning may have succeeded in lifting the curse.
+In October 2022, Hall of Fame quarterback Peyton Manning - who once led his Indianapolis Colts to a blowout victory over the Lions on Thanksgiving Day in 2004 - dedicated an episode of his ESPN series "Peyton's Places" to the curse and its effects on the Lions.
+Manning placed a bathtub filled with whiskey (in place of water, owing to Layne's hard-drinking) and a cup of salt in an endzone at Ford Field to perform a chant over it with actor Jeff Daniels in an attempt to lift the curse.
+After starting their 2022 season 1–6, the Lions performance notably improved after the episode aired; they won eight of their remaining ten games to end with a winning record, prompting speculation that Manning may have succeeded in lifting the curse.
+The following season the Lions won their first NFC North title, their first divisional title since 1993.
+On January 14, 2024, the Lions won their first playoff game since 1992 against the Los Angeles Rams and former Lions quarterback Matthew Stafford.
+The Lions then won a divisional round game against the Tampa Bay Buccaneers, marking the first time since 1957 that the Lions won two playoff games in a season.
+However, the Lions have yet to win a road playoff game since 1957.
+As of the end of the 2024 regular season the Lions have a record of 34 wins and 10 losses (including playoffs) since the incantation was performed by Daniels and Manning at Ford Field.
+Leading many to believe that the curse has been successfully lifted.